 - Non-employee University students, guests and contractors are not permitted to drive University-owned, leased or rented vehicles, unless an exception is made in writing by the Department Head if he/she determines that the best interest of the University will be served.

-- Department determines employee needs to drive a University-owned vehicle (or a personally owned vehicle if part of the employees written job requirements.)
+- Department determines that employee needs to drive a University-owned vehicle (or a personally owned vehicle, if part of the employee's written job requirements.)

-- Employee completes the required on-line Driver Safety course and notifies his/her department of the completion date.
+- Employee completes the required LSU A&M Driver Training Questionnaire and stores the completion date for future reference.

-- Risk Management will review the driver’s motor vehicle record and notify department whether or not the employee is approved as an Authorized Driver.
+- Risk Management will review the driver’s motor vehicle record and notify the department about whether or not the employee is approved as an Authorized Driver.

 - An employee may elect to use his or her personal vehicle to travel on University business, such as to attend meetings or conferences; however, use of a privately-owned vehicle is solely at the discretion of the vehicle owner and vehicle driver.